Agoraphobia

 • avoid being far away from home.

-It’s important to contact your doctor if you think you have the symptoms of agoraphobia.
-If you can’t manage to get to your doctor, arrange to have a phone consultation.
-Your doctor will ask you to describe your symptoms, how often they occur and in what situations.
-Tell them as much as possible about what you are feeling and thinking and how that limits what you do.
-Your doctor may do a physical check up to make sure your symptoms do not have a physical cause.
+It’s important to contact your healthcare provider if you think you have the symptoms of agoraphobia.
+If you can’t manage to get to your healthcare provider, arrange to have a phone or telehealth consultation.
+Your healthcare provider will ask you to describe your symptoms, how often they occur and in what situations.
+Tell them as much as possible about what you’re feeling and thinking and how that limits what you do.
+They may do a physical check up to make sure your symptoms don’t have a physical cause.

 Things that can make a difference include: